HeavyMetalFFT/ironsworn-log/locations.md

 ## The Broken city beneath the crater lake
 Much is still to be learned for sure.
 The huge tree that sits above the entrance to the city is a bioengineered solar array that provided energy for the city.
 It could potentially have served other purposes as well.

+## Giants' Stead on a plateau in the Tempest Hills
+The giants herd mammoths and drink a concoction of fermented mammoth milk.
+They are occasionally attacked by human poachers who covet their mammoths' pelts and ivory.